 Until the introduction of coated lenses, the lens surface would reflect a large percentage of the incoming light, thus reducing transmission and making it difficult to use multiple of elements in lens designs.
 Effective coatings made it possible to design more complex optics that delivered significantly improved performance.
 Reduced internal reflection contributed to minimum flare and high contrast.

-Only the middle groups of the optical system are moved to achieve focusing, which leaves the total length of the lens intact.
+Only the middle or rear groups of the optical system are moved to achieve focusing, which leaves the total length of the lens intact.
 Benefits include fast autofocusing and a short minimum focusing distance.
 Also, the filter thread at the front of the lens does not rotate, which is convenient if you’re using a polarizing filter.

 Sony α mount lenses that feature power zoom offer enhanced control and expressive potential for moviemaking, with smooth, consistent zooming that is difficult to achieve manually.
 Details like smooth acceleration and deceleration are important too, and of course tracking is excellent throughout.
 All of this is made possible by a blend of mature Sony's camcorder technology with state-of-the-art innovation, from optical and mechanical design to original Sony's actuator technology that all comes together through exacting in-house manufacturing.
 Internal zoom is another beneficial feature: the length of the lens remains constant while zooming, and the barrel does not rotate so polarizers and other position-dependent filters can be used without the need for additional support.